![[Translate to English:] [Translate to English:]](/fileadmin/_processed_/0/b/csm_Papyrusmuseum_Header_a39f0e5dbb.jpg)

 Hop On Hop Off

-Route: Yellow Line / Red Line
+Route: Blue Line / Yellow Line / Red Line

 Bus Stop: